FAQ

 Courses

-All courses on the list of approved College courses meet at least one of the general education curriculum’s Disciplines requirements.
+The 3-credit course is a course you choose based on the Summer Session course offerings.
+All courses on the list are approved College courses that meet at least one of the general education curriculum’s Disciplines requirements.
 Note that a single course cannot apply to multiple Disciplines categories; a course that is listed as meeting two Disciplines categories will apply in your record to one OR the other, not both.
 Read more about the Disciplines here.

 Yes.
 Most courses and much coursework assume regular access to a computer.
 Library computers exist but they are few, and far from the dorms.
 The New to UVA IT Checklist includes information about the expected technological minimums.